alex-wap/blog/_posts/2014-06-26-building-the-igor-cli-with-click.md

 As an example, consider the `ipmitool power` command that takes exactly one of `on|off|reset|cycle` as a `state` parameter.
 The Igor CLI takes the `--state` argument and sends it to the Igor REST API.
-The REST API in turn passes it on to `ipmitool` via the [pyipmi][20] module, which raises an `IpmiException` if there is anything wrong.
+The REST API in turn passes it on to `ipmitool` via the [pyipmi][20] module, which raises an `IpmiError` if there is anything wrong.
 If such an exception occurs, the API returns a message (with a HTTP 400 error), which is then displayed by the CLI's `make_api_request` function.

 With this strategy, if `ipmitool` begins accepting a new `monkey` power state, we would not need any